dcgrigsby/bitnet/README.md

 ## Acknowledgments

-Built with [PyTorch](https://pytorch.org/) and inspired by the BitNet research paper on efficient neural network quantization.
+Built with [PyTorch](https://pytorch.org/) and based on the BitNet research paper on efficient neural network quantization.